 Drilling is best conducted during the winter season to avoid more costly helicopter-support necessary for drilling on unfrozen ground.
-Following review and analysis of the extensive geological, geochemical and geophysical datasets available to the geological team, and optimizing proposed drill-holes' orientation and length in our new 3D model, on March 25, 2019 the
+Following review and analysis of the extensive geological, geochemical and geophysical datasets available to the geological team, and optimizing proposed drill-holes' orientation and length in our new 3D model, on March 25, 2019 the Company commenced a revised and refocused diamond drilling campaign testing the highest priority of the remaining and newly permitted sites (the new forestry intervention permit was received on March 5, 2019).
+The program was completed on April 26, 2019 with a total of 6,045 metres of diamond drilling in 15 holes.
+Core sampling is ongoing.

-Management's Discussion and Analysis Three months ended March 31, 2019
+Management's Discussion and Analysis Three and Six months ended June 30, 2019